broadinstitute/firecloud-ui/CONTRIBUTING.md

 For ClojureScript code, we follow the [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) with exceptions noted here (subsections correspond to those in the Clojure Style Guide).

-In Atom, the Lisp Paredit package formats code correctly.
+**On code formatting:** In Atom, the Lisp Paredit package formats code correctly.
 In IntelliJ, the Cursive plugin formats code correctly with a few configuration changes.

-Note: To correctly format `dmohs.react/defc` in Cursive, right-click on any usage of that symbol and tell Cursive to resolve it as a `def`.
+**When using Cursive:** To correctly format `dmohs.react/defc`, put your cursor over any usage of that symbol, press option-return (_Show Intention Actions_), and tell Cursive to resolve it as a `def`.
 See screenshot below:

 ![resolve defc as def](https://cloud.githubusercontent.com/assets/22642695/21731936/f7e5a17c-d424-11e6-973b-bf5897bbf833.png)

 ### Source Code Layout & Organization

 Where feasible, avoid making lines longer than 100 characters.
 We feel the 80-character limit in the style guide is more restrictive than necessary.

-While shorter functions are preferred, we do not adhere to the guide's suggestion, "Avoid functions longer than 10 LOC (lines of code).
+While shorter functions are preferred, we do not adhere to the guide's suggestion: "Avoid functions longer than 10 LOC (lines of code).
 Ideally, most functions will be shorter than 5 LOC."

 ## DOM Node (HTML) Conventions